prabusw/beancount-importer-zeodha/README.md

 # beancount-importers-india

 Beancount importer for Banks in India.
 The code for SBI and ICICI has already been tested and found working for the following banks in India KVB and IOB.
-More information about beancount can be found here http://furius.ca/beancount/
+More information about Beancount accounting package can be found here http://furius.ca/beancount/

 Importer for ICICIBank